Euseigne: Situation

 Situated at the split between val d'Hérens and Val d'Hérémence, it belongs to the district of Hérens, in Hérémence commune.

 Euseigne is at 979 m above sea level, on the left bank of the Borgnes river, and the right bank of the Dixence river.

 The Pyramids

-The village is famous for its fairy chimney rock formations named Pyramides d'Euseigne.
-These are small natural reliefs, which are between 10 and 15 meters tall, are crowned by a stone and were formed by the deterioration of moraines.
-Thanks to their relatively big weight, these blocs protect the pyramids by compressing the underlying moraine.
-These pyramids were shaped after the last glaciation, and after the disappearance of the glaciers which were overwhelming Hérémence and Hérens valleys, between 10'000 and 80'000 years ago.
+The village is famous for its hoodoo rock formations named Pyramides d'Euseigne.
+These are relatively small natural reliefs, between 10 and 15 meters tall, which were formed by the deterioration of moraines.
+They are topped by large stones.
+Thanks to their relatively big weight, these boulders protect the pyramids from rain erosion and by compressing the underlying moraine.
+These pyramids were shaped after the last glaciation, and after the disappearance of the glaciers which were overwhelming Hérémence and Hérens valleys, between 10.000 and 80.000 years ago.
 The main road of the valley goes through a small tunnel dug under these rock formations.